 The gardens were designed by Ludwig Winter.

 The villa was then sold to members of the English nobility finally in 1914 The villa and the immense garden were sold to Queen Margherita.

 For visits Tel: +393923214321

 The bicknell museum was built in 1888 and is considered the oldest museum in western Liguria.
-It houses the books, drawings, naturalistic and geological finds resulting from the intense research activity of Clarence Bicknell: an English mathematician, botanist, archaeologist, Esperantist who lived in Bordighera in the late 1800s and studied the cave paintings of Monte Bego.
+It houses books, drawings, naturalistic and geological finds resulting from the intense research activity of Clarence Bicknell: an English mathematician, botanist, archaeologist, Esperantist who lived in Bordighera in the late 1800s and studied the rock paintings of Monte Bego.